chicio/chicio.github.io/_posts/2018-01-03-scene-kit-physically-based-rendering.md

 {% include youtube.html videoId="yDMdAtv-3Bg" %}

 That's it!!
 You've made it!!
 Now you can show to your friends your physically based scene and be proud of it :sunglasses:.
-You can find this example with other scenes on [this github repository](https://github.com/chicio/Exploring-SceneKit "Exploring-SceneKit repo").
+You can find this example with other scenes in [this github repository](https://github.com/chicio/Exploring-SceneKit "Exploring-SceneKit repo").